Sports

 The Rugby World Cup 2023 will broadcast on Stan Sport and Nine as they securing exclusive broadcast rights for the tournament.
 All matches will stream ad-free, live and on demand on Stan Sport while Wallabies matches and the 2023 final will be simulcast live on Nine and streamed on 9Now.
 Stan Sport will broadcast all 48 matches during the men’s Rugby World Cup.

 ITV will be the 2023 Rugby World Cup UK broadcaster exclusively in 2023, tournament will be shown exclusively free-to-air to UK viewers on its channels.
+Every game will be shown exclusively live on ITV, the majority of matches will be shown on ITV1, while several will be broadcast on ITV4.
+Games will also be available to watch on ITVX.

 Pay-TV network Sky New Zealand has won back rights for the Rugby World Cup 2023.
 Ziggo Sport has acquired the exclusive rights to live matches from the Rugby World Cup 2023.